dechamps/ASIO401/CONFIGURATION.md

 to full scale sample values (i.e. the maximum input level), in dBV.
 Also controls the hardware input attenuator.

+**Note:** the purpose of this option is to adjust input gain and attenuator settings.
+The value entered here is NOT calibrated.
+The true full scale input voltage may deviate from this setting by several dB, and therefore should not be used for accurate absolute input voltage readings.
+If that's what you're after, you will want to do your own separate calibration.

 **QA403/QA402 only:** the allowed values are `0.0`, `+6.0`, `+12.0`, `+18.0`,
 `+24.0`, `+30.0`, `+36.0` and `+42.0`.
 Values below `+24.0` will disengage the
 hardware input attenuator.